-A number of studies have investigated the degree of bleaching of river deposits and sediment entrained within modern river channels, and its relationship to grain size and geography.
-These have returned wide and varied results.
-Some studies have found that coarse sand is better bleached than fine sand (e.g., Olley et al., 1998, Murrumbidgee River, Australia;Truelsen and Wallinga, 2003, Rhine Meuse Delta, The Netherlands).
-Well-bleached silt has been identified in suspension in the Yangtze River (Sugisaki et al., 2015) and its Holocene deposits (Nian et al., 2018;Gao et al., 2018) as well as in recent (decades- to centuries-old) deposits of the Ganges-Brahmaputra Delta (Chamberlain et al., 2017).
-Yet, incomplete bleaching of silt has been shown for other fluvial systems such as fluvial terrace deposits of northwest China (Thompson et al., 2018) and the Elbe River, Germany (Fuchs et al., 2005).
+A number of studies have investigated the degree of bleaching of river deposits and sediment entrained within modern river channels, and its relationship to grain size and geography, primarily for the purpose of

-The mechanisms that dictate the degree of bleaching of fluviodeltaic sediments are also not known to be absolute nor universal.
+- 55 improving dating fidelity.
+This has been approached through tests of modern sediment or those of independentlyconstrained depositional ages.
+These studies have returned wide and varied results.
+Some have found that coarse sand is better bleached than fine sand (e.g., Olley et al., 1998, Murrumbidgee River, Australia;Truelsen and Wallinga, 2003, Rhine Meuse Delta, The Netherlands).
+Well-bleached silt has been identified in suspension in the Yangtze River (Sugisaki et al., 2015) and its Holocene deposits (Nian et al., 2018;Gao et al., 2018) as well as in - 60 recent (decades- to centuries-old) deposits of the Ganges-Brahmaputra Delta (Chamberlain et al., 2017).
+Yet, incomplete bleaching of silt has been shown for other fluvial systems such as fluvial terrace deposits of northwest China (Thompson et al., 2018) and for flood deposits of the Elbe River and a tributary, Germany (Fuchs et al., 2005). - The mechanisms that dictate the degree of bleaching of fluviodeltaic sediments are also not known to be absolute nor universal.
 For example, bleaching of sand may increase on average with transport distance due to sunlight exposure during temporary storage on bar surfaces (Stokes et al., 2001) or may decrease downstream due to the addition of poorly-bleached grains by tributaries or local bank erosion (McGuire and Rhodes, 2015).
-Sediment entrained within a river channel may be less well-bleached if temporary storage on the river banks is limited, because turbid water reduces the intensity of light exposure and restricts the light spectrum (Berger et al., 1990).
-Yet, in-channel transport offers an opportunity for sunlight exposure of sediment transported near the water surface, especially finer grains which are more evenly distributed in the water column (Fuller et al., 1998) or those in turbulent systems (Gemmell, 1988).
+Sediment entrained within a river channel may be less well-bleached if temporary storage on the river banks is limited, because turbid water reduces the intensity of light exposure and restricts the light spectrum (Berger et al., 1990). - Yet, in-channel transport offers an opportunity for sunlight exposure of sediment transported near the water surface, especially finer grains which are more evenly distributed in the water column (Fuller et al., 1998) or those in turbulent systems (Gemmell, 1988).
 Bleaching of entrained sediments may also occur during subaerial exposure of river bar surfaces under conditions of low water discharge (Cunningham et al., 2015;Gray and Mahan, 2015).
 Furthermore, sediment grains in-transit may experience different bleaching than those preserved in the stratigraphic record (Jain et al., 2004) because in-transit grains have not yet reached their final destination and therefore have not necessarily undergone the full range of bleaching opportunities.